 The perfect gift for your pre-ride coffee at home (or when you arrive at work) is this limited edition ‘women of colour cycling’ mug.
 An epic collaboration with artist Tegan Phillips, and supports my business – ‘keep it simpElle’.

+I had a lot of fun putting together this cyclist gift guide; it’s easy when you’ve got lots of great products to share.
 I hope you found something suitable for the cyclist in your life – or at least inspired some other super awesome idea?!

 And just incase we don’t connect before the day itself, I want to wish you a very Merry Christmas and a Happy New Year!